essif-lab/framework/docs/terms/dependent.md

 type: concept
 typeid: dependent
 stage: draft
-hoverText: "Dependent (of an Party in a Jurisdiction): the Entity for the caring for and/or protecting/guarding/defending of which a Guardianship Relationship has been established with that Entity within that Jurisdiction."
+hoverText: "Dependent (in a Guardianship Arrangement): an Entity for the caring for and/or protecting/guarding/defending of which a Guardianship Arrangement has been established."
-glossaryText: "the %%entity^entity%% for the caring for and/or protecting/guarding/defending of which a %%guardianship relationship^guardianship%% has been established with that %%entity^entity%% within that %%jurisdiction^jurisdiction%%."
+glossaryText: "an %%entity^entity%% for the caring for and/or protecting/guarding/defending of which a %%guardianship arrangement^guardianship-arrangement%% has been established."
 ---

 :::info Editor's Note